Conditions of Play

 - No Restrictions on Who May Caddie - Florida Open, Florida Senior Open and Florida Women's Open & Senior Open

-- Caddies NOT Allowed - Junior Championships, Qualifying for Junior Championships, and FJT's
+- Caddies NOT Allowed - One-Day Events, SW Amateur Series, Winter Series, Junior Championships, Qualifying for Junior Championships, and FJT's

 Carts, Cart Fees and Spectators